Xevrac/docs/content/guides/hd2.md

 <b>ii.</b> It's not compulsory however strongly recommended to download the server manager.
 This program configures your Dedicated server parameters easily and saves them for later use.

-You can get it here, [HD2 Server Manager](https://gaming.xevrac.com/f/HD2ServerLauncher.zip).
+You can get it here, [HD2 Server Manager](https://xevnet.au/f/HD2ServerLauncher.zip).

-Further information on how to use this program is *tbd*, although experienced users can figure out the GUI as they go; more steps will be added in the future but the information in its current form is enough to get you running and familiarise yourself at your own pace.
+Further guidance on how to use this program is *tbd*, although experienced users can figure out the GUI as they go; more steps will be added in the future but the information in its current form is enough to get you running and familiarise yourself at your own pace.

 Goodluck!

-If you run into any issues and would like some assistance, join our Discord via [Xevnet](https://gaming.xevrac.com) and shoot us a message.
+If you run into any issues and would like some assistance, join our Discord via [Xevnet](https://xevnet.au) and shoot us a message.